Your Super High Quality Scores May Be Holding Your Team Back

 And consider Customers.
 Is a 95%+ call really that good from a Customer perspective?

-Would you feel confident presenting one of your 95%+ calls to your CEO as a benchmark of excellence?
+Would you feel confident presenting one of your 95%+ calls to your CEO as an example of excellence?

-If the answer is no – and most people tell me no at this point – we realize our stellar results are masking deeper issues.
+If the answer is no — and most people tell me no at this point — we realize our stellar scores are masking deeper issues.

 Our people aren’t improving.
 And the service experience for Customers isn’t improving either.

-We initiated a comprehensive Customer Service workshop for Managers, focusing on communication behaviors and their Customer impact.
+The first step was to deliver some practical Customer Service workshops for Managers, focusing on communication behaviors and their Customer impact.

 Because that’s a big transition on how people feel about the work they do.